vlad-munteanu/2-Weeks-of-Code/README.md

 ## Rules
 1. Fresh Xcode Project created after 12AM of each day
-2. Re-use as little code as possible
+2. Reuse as little code as possible
 3. No storyboards: everything must be 100% in code
-3. Commit MVP of each app to GitHub by 11:59 PM each day
+4. Commit MVP of each app to GitHub by 11:59 PM each day
-4. Rinse & Repeat
+5. Rinse & Repeat

 ## Lines of Code Written So Far This Month:
 ```
-3,964
+4,455
 ```

 ## Day 1: Random Color Generator